dneto0/misc/wgsl-struct-alignment-proposal-2.md

 4. _Rules_ for valid uniform/storage buffer layouts are defined separately from the _algorithm_ that defines the default layout

-    This proposal intentionally does define the layout rules for the various storage classes, but does demonstrate how more restrictive storage class layouts are supported.
+    This proposal intentionally does not define the layout rules for the various storage classes, but does demonstrate how more restrictive storage class layouts are supported.

 ## Proposal